SteveJustin1963/tec-XRD/README.md

-# tec-DIFFRACTOMETER
+# tec-XRD
-TEC-1 apparatus for analyzing material from scattering pattern from radiation or particles
+TEC-1 apparatus for diffractometer material analysis from scattering pattern from radiation or particles (neutrons), in this case Xrays